Modified regular black holes with time delay and 1-loop quantum correction: Modified regular black hole with and

 Next we focus on the mass dependent behavior of $K_{max}$.
 We plot $K_{max}$ as the function of $M$ for both black holes, as illustrated in Fig.\ref{fig7v2}.
 The phenomenon is similar to what we have found in the previous section.
 This figure explicitly exhibits that $K_{max}$ does not depend on the mass of black holes when $\gamma=0$, as we expect.
 However, when the time delay parameter $\gamma$ is turned on, for instance $\gamma=0.2$ in the left plot and $\gamma=0.6, 0.7$ in the right plot, we find $K_{max}$ increases with the mass and becomes saturated in the large mass limit.
 Keep increasing $\gamma$ further, one finds $K_{max}$ becomes larger on the side with small masses, for instance when $\gamma=0.3,0.4$ in the left plot and $\gamma=0.8$ in the right plot.
 In this situation, $K_{max}$ decreases with the mass and then becomes saturated in the large mass limit.

-Finally, we remark that the presence of $G(r)$ does not change the thermodynamical behavior of black hole qualitatively, except that the maximal value of the Hawking temperature becomes smaller slightly with the increase of $\gamma$.
+Finally, we remark that the thermodynamical behavior of this modified regular black hole is quite similar to what we have demonstrated in previous sections.
+The maximal value of the Hawking temperature becomes smaller slightly with the increase of $\gamma$, while the entropy becomes larger slightly with the increase of $\gamma$.